nmaludy/autoxtime/README.md

 # build the autoxtime code directly in the build/ directory using ./CMakeLists
 cmake -S . -B build
 cmake --build build

+# I've also added a helper script that does the above all in one command:
+./bin/build.sh
 ```

 Run: